RohanBasavaraju/ML-Projects/README.md

 # Project Template: Machine Learning for Predictive Modeling (with Python)

 In this file, I explain how you can solve any empirical problem with machine learning with just a few simple steps and an interest in predictive modeling.
+I then apply this project template to completing end-to-end machine learning projects for three predictive modeling problems: iris flower classification, boston housing price regression analysis, and geologic materials detection & classification.
+The Python code and CSV data files for all three projects are in this repository.

 Let's get started!

 # 1) Define Problem